'Unamerican And Unacceptable': Gov. Tom Wolf Says Potential Overturning Of Roe V. Wade Puts Right To Make Own, Private Medical Decisions At Risk

 “I don’t think there will be a rush to ban abortions after Roe is overturned, if Roe is overturned.
 But I think that’ there’s not gonna be a rush to appeal the abortion restrictions that are on Pennsylvania books,” Temple law professor Rachel Rebouche said.

-A rally is being planned for May 14 in Harrisburg with the theme Hands Off Our Bodies.MORE NEWS: Suspect Muhammad McBride In Custody After Fatal Shooting Inside Chester Corner Market, Police Say
+A rally is being planned for May 14 in Harrisburg with the theme Hands Off Our Bodies.MORE NEWS: WATCH: Philadelphia Police Wrangle 2 Goats In Kensington